pawelblaszczyk5/planner-tokenami/README.md

 | Small, 6x slowdown | 17.2s    | 2.35s       |

 As mentioned before, the TypeScript performance takes a hit while using Tokenami.
 It's not really noticeable during normal usage (except of Tokenami properties intellisense), because of smart magic with TS plugin.
 However, it's really prominent while running the `tsc` e.g. during CI.
 It's also important to note that TailwindCSS classes aren't typechecked, these are just string, while with Tokenami you're getting typechecking for literally everything.

-## Summary about Tokenami

-### Pros:

-- Type-safe way of applying styles through inline attributes, with theming support that compiles to atomic CSS
-- No bundler integration, CLI usage
-- Super powerful styles composition and flexibility
-- Built-in utilities for styles merging and managing variants
-- Theming and configuration is 🔥, it strikes good balance between configurability and ease of use out-of-the box.
-The API is quite minimal but powerful
-- Just ultra interesting project on how CSS variables can be used to the extreme
-- TypeScript integration is powerful...

-### Cons

-- ...but performance (Intellisense, `tsc`) takes a hit
-- Works best with `js(x)/ts(x)` files only, due to the custom intellisense and styles object notation